frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 That awareness of the Blood of Christ can be on our mind when we go to adore the real presence of Christ in the Blessed Eucharist.
 When we go to the tabernacle, the Blood of Christ is present there, also in the tabernacle.

-We could ask Our Lord that we might prepare then in a better way to receive Him, a little bit more aware of the great treasures that we\'re receiving, to see also the beauty of the liturgy, the beauty of the Blood of Christ who makes Himself available for us.
+We could ask Our Lord that we might prepare then in a better way to receive Him, a little bit more aware of the great treasures that we're receiving, to see also the beauty of the liturgy, the beauty of the Blood of Christ who makes Himself available for us.

 How much we have to thank Him!
 That aspiration, "Blessed be His Most Precious Blood" could be frequently on our lips these days.

 If we have anything to do with preparing a Mass or looking after the altar linens, we could also be aware of those stains that might be present there on the purificator that has cleaned the chalice.
 Many saintly souls have looked after these sacred vessels with great piety and devotion.

-Or also, the making of the altar wine that\'s going to become the Blood of Christ---it's rather interesting that we might take care of that whole process as well.
+Or also, the making of the altar wine that's going to become the Blood of Christ---it's rather interesting that we might take care of that whole process as well.

 St. Josemaría had a dream that people would grow the grapes that eventually would become the wine, so that from start to finish that whole process would be looked after.

 We know the price of our ransom from the futile way of life that has been handed down to us.
 We know what has been given, what has been shed.
 We know how Christ has given Himself so completely.

-A mother was going out to Mass very frequently and she used to say to her two- or three-year-old child, "I\'m going to receive Jesus."
+A mother was going out to Mass very frequently and she used to say to her two- or three-year-old child, "I'm going to receive Jesus."

 One day, the little child said: "And will you receive Mary also?"
 The mother was a bit stumped.

 When she had the chance, she met St. Josemaría and asked him, "Father, what should I say to my child?
 Will I receive Mary also?"

-He thought for a moment; it wasn\'t one of the usual questions he was asked.
+He thought for a moment; it wasn't one of the usual questions he was asked.
 He said, "In a way, yes, because the Body of Christ before was the body of Mary.
 And the Blood of Christ before was the blood of Mary."

 When Our Lady stood beside the Cross, in some way she saw her own blood flowing in streams down the Body of Christ.